FurkanYilmazDeveloper/FurkanYilmazDeveloper/README.md

 ## 📌 About Me
 - 🎓 Currently a senior student at European University Of Lefke
 - 💻 My interest in software development began in childhood and has grown into a passion for building, problem-solving, and exploring cutting-edge technologies
-- 🏆 Winner of the ITURO 2023 Robotics Competition - Traffic Tracking Robot
 - 🤖 Hands-on experience in ROS projects with Arduino & Humanoid robots
-- 🌍 Participant of various international hackathons and trainings like Microsoft Women in AI, NASA for Everyone, and more
 - 🔬 Currently working on ROS, simulation, and reinforcement learning in robotics

 ---